rapidexp/jquery-h5form/README.md

 * Tested with IE 10 RC.
 * Shut all hooks to the Opera.
 * Corrected the syntax of the array.
-* Add styleErr and remove colorErr in options.
+* Added styleErr and remove colorErr in options.

 ### Version 2.8.1 (2013-01-28)